sickrov/sickrov.github.io/README.md

 ## PART 2 - VULNERABILITIES and some fixes.

 ### Vulnerabilities - kubernetes secrets
-A Secret is an object that contains a small amount of sensitive data such as a password, a token, or a key.
+A Secret is an object that contains a small amount of sensitive data such as a password, a token or a key.
 Such information might otherwise be put in a Pod specification or in an image.
-Users can create Secrets and the system also creates some Secrets.The name of a Secret object must be a valid DNS subdomain name.
+Users can create Secrets and the system also creates some Secrets.The name of a Secret object must be a valid **DNS subdomain name**.

 Secrets can be things like:
-- API, SSH Keys
+- API, SSH Keys.
-- OAuth tokers
+- OAuth tokens.
-- Credentials, Passwords (plain text or b64 + encryption)
+- Credentials, Passwords (plain text or b64 + encryption).
-- Information or comments
+- Information or comments.
-- Database connection code, strings...
+- Database connection code, strings... .

 Secret types:
 |Builtin Type                        | Usage                                 |